-While this is a stainless-steel interior, it does have plastic pieces and is not as sturdy as a commercial-grade machine.
+While it has a stainless steel interior, it does have plastic pieces and is not as sturdy as a commercial-grade machine.

-Innovative design includes a combined coffee grinder and filter basket that make cleanup simple and brewing quick and easy.
-Grinder can be turned off if needed for pre-ground coffee.
-Many useful features including customized brew strength, quick-touch programming, and automatic shut-off.
+Innovative design includes a combined coffee grinder and filter basket for simple brewing and cleanup.
+Can use pre-ground coffee.
+Offers customized brew strength, quick-touch programming, and automatic shutoff.
 Brews up to 12 cups.

 If the carafe is broken, replacements are not widely available and must come from the manufacturer.

 Powerful blade grinder grinds beans just before brewing for the freshest cup.
 Automated program allows the unit to grind and brew coffee first thing in the morning without assistance, if desired.
 Can also be used with pre-ground coffee.

 The grinder unit isn't detachable for cleaning.
 Grind size can't be adjusted.

 The built-in grinder has 8 settings for customized espresso.
 Can make a variety of specialty beverages including lattes.
 Has 3 temperature options, an integrated steam wand, and detachable parts for cleaning.
 Milk jug, tampering kit, and single wall baskets are included.

 A few people had issues with it not functioning as well over time.